How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Real-Time GPS Tracking: The New Standard

-For shipments worth more than €20,000, invest in standalone GPS trackers:
+For shipments valued at over €20,000, consider investing in standalone GPS trackers:

 • Temperature/Shock: Monitoring of transport conditions

-• Complete History: Proof in Case of Dispute
+• Complete History: Evidence in Case of Dispute

 For Individuals

-• Delivery with Signature + ID: Minimum standard
+• Delivery with Signature and ID: Standard Minimum

 For Professionals

-• Secure Location: Avoid general reception areas or secretarial offices.
+• Secure Location: Avoid general reception areas or administrative offices

 Phase 6: Crisis Management